eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 - A digital twin consumer should utilize the `Invoke` operation to send a *show notification* command.

-When introducing additional signals and commands, it is crucial to carefully select the operation(s) that best align with the behavior of each signal or command.
+When introducing additional capabilities, it is crucial to carefully select the operation(s) that best align with the behavior of each capability.
 This ensures a seamless integration and optimal performance of your system.

 ### 1.2 Implement the Operations of a Digital Twin Provider Interface